Weak Lefschetz property of PL-spheres: Applications of Theorem

-While it is well known that the Gr\"unbaum-Kalai-Sarkaria conjecture is a consequence of Theorem \ref{thm:WLP of pl sphere}, we include its proof here by following \cite[Corollary 4.8]{A18}, for the sake of completeness.
+While it is well known that the Gr\"unbaum-Kalai-Sarkaria conjecture is a consequence of Theorem \ref{thm:wlp thm}, we include its proof here by following \cite[Corollary 4.8]{A18}, for the sake of completeness.

 \begin{thm} Conjecture \ref{conj:B-K-S} holds. \end{thm} \begin{proof} Suppose $\Delta$ can be piecewise linearly embedded into $\Rr^{2d}$.
 Then there exists a PL $2d$-sphere $K$ containing $\Delta$ as a subcomplex.
-By Theorem \ref{thm:WLP of pl sphere}, there exists $(\omega,\Theta)\in\WW(K)$ for an infinite field $\kk$.
+By Theorem \ref{thm:wlp thm}, there exists $(\omega,\Theta)\in\WW(K)$ for any infinite field $\kk$ of characteristic $2$.
 Hence in the following commutative diagram, the top horizontal map is a surjection

 Since the vertical projections are clearly surjective, the bottom horizontal map is also surjective.
 So we have